 The changing climate will impact communities across the Highlands.
 Many are already undergoing disruptions and damage due to extreme weather.
 Communities can take various actions to prepare and build resilience for the short- and long-term changes to our climate.

-The Highlands and Islands Climate Hub aims to empower community-led action in the Northern Highlands and Islands.
-On their website there is a large number of resources including a Member’s area which gives templates for everything from finance to monitoring & evaluation and risk assessments to community engagement ideas.
-They will also be building up Guides of How To’s for community led climate action, Tool Libraries and Zero Waste Shops.
+The Highlands and Islands Climate Hub aim to empower community led action across the region and there is a large number of resources available on their website – including a member’s area which offers templates for everything from finance and risk assessments to monitoring and evaluation and community engagement ideas.

 This is a beneficial tool for those who are new to understanding the concept of climate adaptation.
 Organisations may also find the starter pack useful if they want to review the performance of their adaptation journey, with support included from the Adaptation Capability Framework.